Meet Our Board

 Emily is our Digital Outreach Specialist.
 She joined the OPLI team as an Office Assistant in 2014 advancing to Office Coordinator shortly after and took the position of Digital Outreach Specialist in 2023.

-She a degree in Natural Science with an Emphasis in Geology.
-Science has always been her passion.
-Astronomy and Geology are her favorites.
+She has a degree in Natural Science with an Emphasis in Geology.
+Science has always been her passion; Astronomy and Geology being her favorites.

 She is a published author and illustrator and has experience teaching.